Last Updated: 6/5/22 | June 5th, 2022

 However, something is better than nothing!

-That said, while it can be tempting to go for a free insurance plan from your credit card company, their plans are usually not that comprehensive and have minimal coverage and/or limited compensation.
+That said, while it can be tempting to rely on the free travel insurance from your credit card company, their plans are usually not that comprehensive and have minimal coverage and/or limited compensation.
+This is especially the case with anything medical, as credit card travel insurance tends to focus on trip delays, cancellations, and interruptions.
 These free plans are best used as supplemental coverage in addition to a plan from one of the companies above.

 But it’s always great to have options (especially free ones).
 Be sure to learn more about the best travel credit cards before your next trip (you’ll have to read the fine print).